HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Related Works

 As a result, some works have established synthetic hand datasets to enhance annotation precision~\cite{zuo2023reconstructing,li2023renderih,zb2017hand,Lin_2021_WACV,gao2022dart}.
 Among them, RenderIH~\cite{li2023renderih} increases the diversity of data through re-lighting, while DART~\cite{gao2022dart} provides a wide range of hand accessories to bridge the gap between synthetic and real data.
 However, synthetic datasets fail to balance the diversity of motion and the continuity of sequences.
 Some works~\cite{li2023renderih,zuo2023reconstructing} sample single-frame actions for the left and right hands separately from real datasets and solve the occlusion problem between the hands through optimization.
 However, such optimization methods are not effective for temporal sequences.
 Therefore, very few papers~\cite{Tzionas:IJCV:2016,Moon_2020_ECCV_InterHand2.6M,moon2023reinterhand} have collected temporal interacting hand datasets~\cite{li2023renderih}.

-\paragraph{Hands Capture \& Reconstruction.} The reconstruction of both hands is a significant challenge in the area of human motion capture~\cite{zuo2023reconstructing}.
-The release of the InterHand2.6M~\cite{Moon_2020_ECCV_InterHand2.6M} has motivated many regression-based methods~\cite{rong2021ihmr,Zhang2021twohand,9880324,Hampali_2022_CVPR_Kypt_Trans,di2022lwahand,fan2021digit,9710274,meng2022hdr,moon2023interwild,moon2023interwild}.
-These regression-based methods are widely applied in VTuber and VR/AR devices due to their balance between real-time performance and accuracy.
+\paragraph{\textbf{Hands Capture \& Reconstruction.}} The reconstruction of both hands is a significant challenge in the area of human motion capture~\cite{zuo2023reconstructing}.
+The release of the InterHand2.6M~\cite{Moon_2020_ECCV_InterHand2.6M} has motivated many regression-based methods~\cite{rong2021ihmr,Zhang2021twohand,9880324,Hampali_2022_CVPR_Kypt_Trans,di2022lwahand,fan2021digit,9710274,meng2022hdr,moon2023interwild}.
+These regression-based methods significantly boost the development of VTuber and VR/AR devices due to their balance between real-time performance and accuracy.
 Some works~\cite{9880324,park2023extractandadaptation} proposed a Transformer-based network with the cross-attention between right and left hands.
 Recently, Zuo et al.~\cite{zuo2023reconstructing} constructed a learning-based prior to capture dual-hands which achieved great results.
 Building on the impressive performance of diffusion models in image generation~\cite{ronneberger2015unet,song2020denoising,ho2020denoising}, DiffHand~\cite{li2023diffhand} combines hand reconstruction with diffusion models.
+The existing hands capture algorithms can also get enhanced by synthetic data.
+RenderIH\cite{li2023renderih} and DART\cite{gao2022dart} have shown that the synthetic hand datasets can improve the capture accuracy.